MutsiMutsi/go-novon/README.md

-# go-noice
+# go-novon
-A decentralised video streaming host client to stream from OBS to Noice
+A decentralised video streaming host client to stream from OBS to novon

 # Prerequisites